stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 # Structuring Idris Projects

-In this tutorial I'll show you how to organize, install, and depend on larger Idris projects.
+In this section I'll show you how to organize, install, and depend on larger Idris projects.
 We will have a look at Idris packages, the module system, visibility of types and functions, writing comments and doc strings, and using pack for managing our libraries.

-This tutorial can be useful for all readers who have already written a bit of Idris code.
+This section can be useful for all readers who have already written a bit of Idris code.
 We will not do any fancy type level wizardry in here, but I'll demonstrate several concepts using `failing` code blocks.
 This rather new addition to the language